OData/odata.net/v6/_posts/odata features/2015-09-29-06-10-override-primitive-serialization-deserialization.md

 }
 {% endhighlight %}

-New helper functions in `ODataObjectModelExtensions` to set converter to model so the new converter can be applied:
+New helper functions to set converter to model so the new converter can be applied:

 {% highlight csharp %}
-public sealed class Microsoft.OData.Core.ODataObjectModelExtensions {
-  ...
-  public static Microsoft.OData.Core.ODataPayloadValueConverter GetPayloadValueConverter (Microsoft.OData.Edm.IEdmModel model)
-  public static void SetPayloadValueConverter (Microsoft.OData.Edm.IEdmModel model, Microsoft.OData.Core.ODataPayloadValueConverter converter)
+  public static void SetPayloadValueConverter (Microsoft.OData.Edm.IEdmModel model, Microsoft.OData.Core.ODataPayloadValueConverter converter) public static Microsoft.OData.Core.ODataPayloadValueConverter GetPayloadValueConverter (Microsoft.OData.Edm.IEdmModel model)
-  ...
 }
 {% endhighlight %}

 ### Sample

 Here we are trying to override the default converter to support the "R" format of date and time.
+It is quite simple.

 <strong>1.
 Define DataTimeOffset converter</strong>